ssaadatnasab/MRP-MSHRAG/README.md

     --pdf-root /path/to/pdfs --out-root /path/to/output --workers 4
 ```
 See each stage folder for its full argument list (`--help` on any script).

-## Data
-The 181-book corpus is not redistributed in this repository due to copyright.
-[Add a sentence here on how a reader could reconstruct/request the corpus, or
-point to a manifest of titles/editions used.]

 ## Citation
 If you use this pipeline, please cite: